doverunner/multi-drm-flutter-sdk/README.md

 ```

-### pallycon-drm-sdk
+### dr-multi-drm-sdk
-- `pallycon-drm-sdk` is a SDK that provides an interface to use DoveRunner services in flutter.
+- `dr-multi-drm-sdk` is a SDK that provides an interface to use DOVERUNNER services in flutter.
-  - Provides download and streaming playback functions on Android through `PallyCon Widevine Android SDK`.
+  - Provides download and streaming playback functions on Android through `DOVERUNNER Widevine Android SDK`.
-  - Provides download and streaming playback functions on iOS through `PallyCon FPS iOS SDK`.
+  - Provides download and streaming playback functions on iOS through `DOVERUNNER FPS iOS SDK`.
-- For more details about `pallycon-drm-sdk`, please refer to the [README.md][1] file.
+- For more details about `dr-multi-drm-sdk`, please refer to the [README.md][1] file.

 ### player-samples
-- `player-samples` is a sample project that allows you to learn how to use `pallycon_drm_sdk`.
+- `player-samples` is a sample project that allows you to learn how to use `dr_multi_drm_sdk`.
   - advanced
     - Provides download and streaming playback functions
   - basic